datho7561/qt-todo/README.md

 I am currently working on making a snap of this application for potential future release onto the [Snap Store](https://snapcraft.io/store).
 This will allow for an easier installation across Linux distributions.

-Since this is the first Snap that I have ever made, the Snap may be a long way out.
-The Snapcraft related files here likely don't work properly.
+I have tested the `snapcraft.yaml` on my system, and it appears to work.
+You can build the snap if you have snapcraft installed by running `snapcraft --debug` in the root of the project.
+It will take a while to build, because it needs to make a Ubuntu VM in order to build the snap.
+Once its built, you can install it with `sudo snap install (name).snap --dangerous`.

+I am hoping to get this application published onto the snap store, but this will take a while.
+The reasons are I have never been through this process before, and I ma need to get approval for my snap because of the slots it uses.

 ---